 A community of grace

-Grace happens when professors grab meals with students—if they’re not inviting the whole class over for dinner—when staff members mentor students every day, and when students enjoy and encourage each other over games of Frisbee or late-night study sessions.
+Grace happens when professors grab meals with students—that is, when they’re not inviting the whole class over for dinner—or in the many ways staff members mentor students everyday.
+Students enjoy and encourage each other over games of Frisbee or late-night study sessions.

 We’ve found that when we’re challenged in the classroom, loved by others, and living in a community of grace, we can’t help but become more of who God wants us to be.

-In every facet of life, we seek to live stories that God wants us to live.
+In every facet of life, we seek to live the stories God wants us to live.
 We creatively express His image.
 Our athletes strive together every day, creating lasting bonds and finding great success along the way.
 Our musicians offer witness by mastering their craft and performing on campus, in Chicago, and around the world.
-Whether you’re interested in drama, visual art, macroeconomics, or just need to kick the soccer ball sometimes, there is space for you to grow and live out that aspect of your story.
+Whether you’re interested in drama, visual arts, macroeconomics, or you just need to kick a soccer ball sometimes, there is space for you to grow and live out that aspect of your story.

-Plus, Chicago is half an hour away, and there are events, ministry opportunities, internships, and just plain fun with virtually every block.
+Plus, Chicago is less than an hour away, with events, ministry opportunities, internships, and just plain fun on virtually every block.

 This is who we are.
-We are a community of people who are fun-loving and faithful, living out the stories God has for us.
+We are a community of people who are fun loving and faithful, living out the stories God has for us.
 We’ll carry the experiences here with us for life.
-Our alumni have gone on to study at the finest graduate schools in the nation; they’ve become senators, musicians, doctors, pastors, and scientists—they have followed wherever God has led.
+Our alumni have gone on to study at the finest graduate schools in the nation.
+They’ve gone on to become senators, musicians, doctors, pastors, and scientists.
+They have followed wherever God has led.

 We’d love to get to know you and welcome you as you are!
 To come for a visit or an overnight stay at one of our Wheaton Connection overnight visit events, check out wheaton.edu/visit.
 To apply for admission, including via the Common App, head to wheaton.edu/apply.
 Follow us on Facebook or Instagram @wheatoncollegeil; Twitter @wheatoncollege.